edrys-labs/documentation/README.md

 ##### `Edrys.clearState(key)`

+__Removes a state entry from the current room.__

+    --{{3}}--
-Removes a state entry from the current room.
+This method removes a specific state entry from the current room, effectively clearing any persisted data associated with the given key and keeping the reactive state clean.

 ```javascript
 Edrys.clearState("key");